Gallery: Voices in the Briars

 that I used as the inspiration for Dávid's new home

-I do regret not studying folklore in my university days, but books abound, and that's all I need.
+I really do wish I studied folklore in my university days, but books on this subject are everywhere, and that's all I need.
 And speaking of folklore, how about those old timey fairy tales, eh?
 There are so many of those that never / rarely get the spotlight they deserve what with so much attention being heaped on "Snow White", "Sleeping Beauty", "Cinderella", and "Beauty and the Beast" to name a few.
 One of my favorites is "Bluebeard", and while it's enjoyed a fair bit of attention over the years with retellings and updated adaptations, it's never really risen high up the ranks compared to those I've mentioned.
 For good reason, I think.

 "Bluebeard's Secret Chamber" by Matt Mahurin